 Bath salts are the easiest thing to make at home of them all!
 All you need is a large container of Epsom Salts (we buy it in bulk here) and some essential oils.

-And check out this detailed post for everything you need to know about making bath bombs.
+Check out this detailed post for everything you need to know about making bath bombs at home.

 And finally, the smallest room in the house!
 Yes, our toilets habits can also be less wasteful!!